 3. DTG (Direct to garment printing)

-The DTG printer prints directly onto the t-shirt with a great degree of precision and accuracy of colours.
+The DTG printer prints directly onto the t-shirt with a great degree of precision and accuracy of colors.

 You can use unlimited colors in this printing, even 100+ colors.
 You can design your own prints and patterns, make your own customizations with even your name on it or photographs.
 The color looks more vivid with this printing than with the screen printing, with a softer hand.
 A disadvantage is that it is not as durable as screen printing and may fade after many washes.